portfolio-performance/portfolio-help/docs/en/reference/transaction/interest.md

 - TTWROR: `r = 603 / 600 = 0.50%`
 - IRR: `603 = 600 x (1 + IRR)^(305/365) for IRR = 0.60%`

-Please note that the 600 EUR deposit is considered by PP as a (performance neutral) cash inflow but the interest and interest charge transactions are not.
+Please note that the 600 EUR deposit is considered by Portfolio Performance as a (performance neutral) cash inflow but the interest and interest charge transactions are not.
 They only affect the balance of the deposit account and therefore also the MVE of the portfolio.